 Atmospheric inverse modeling is a widely applied top-down emission estimation method (Bergamaschi et al., 2018), combining observations of atmospheric compounds, atmospheric transport models, a-priori estimates of the surface emission fluxes, and inversion frameworks to deduce the most likely state of the surface-emission fluxes for the compound of interest.
 Atmospheric transport models are utilized in inversions to link the tracer's sources and the observed mole fractions at a receptor.
-These models advect and disperse the tracer from the source to the receptor and are either based on or part of numerical weather prediction (NWP) models, such as COSMO-GHG (Jähn et al., 2020) and WRF-chem (Grell et al., 2005), or on Lagrangian particle dispersion models (LPDMs) offline coupled with NWP models (NWP meteorological fields drive LPDMs), such as FLEXible PARTicle Dispersion Model (FLEXPART, Stohl et al., 2005) (used in this study), Stochastic Time-Inverted Lagrangian Transport (STILT, 2) (STILT, Lin et al., 2003), Hybrid Single Particle Lagrangian Integrated Trajectory (HYSPLIT, Stein et al., 2015a), Numerical Atmospheric-dispersion Modelling Environment (NAME, Jones et al., 2007), and others.
-The big advantage of LPDMs over Eulerian models is their straightforward applicability in both forward and backward in-time simulations (Seibert and Frank, 2004; ?)
-(Lin et al., 2003; Seibert and Frank, 2004; Thomson and Wilson, 2012)

-, with the backward mode allowing the direct calculation of source-receptor relationships (Seibert and Frank, 2004).
+These models advect and disperse the tracer from the source to the receptor and are either based on or part of numerical weather prediction (NWP) models, such as COSMO-GHG (Jähn et al., 2020) and WRF-chem (Grell et al., 2005), or on Lagrangian particle dispersion models (LPDMs) offline coupled with NWP models (NWP meteorological fields drive LPDMs), such as FLEXible PARTicle Dispersion Model (FLEXPART, Stohl et al., 2005) (used in this study), Stochastic Time-Inverted Lagrangian Transport (STILT, Lin et al., 2003), Hybrid Single Particle Lagrangian Integrated Trajectory (HYS-PLIT, Stein et al., 2015), Numerical Atmospheric-dispersion Modelling Environment (NAME, Jones et al., 2007), and others.
+The big advantage of LPDMs over Eulerian models is their straightforward applicability in both forward and backward in-time simulations (Seibert and Frank, 2004; Thomson and Wilson, 2012), with the backward mode allowing the direct calculation of source-receptor relationships (Seibert and Frank, 2004).
 Source-receptor relationships provide the influence of an emission source on the observed values at the receptor site.
 Thus, they provide a direct link between mole fractions and emissions, required for inverse modeling, something that is harder to deduce in Eulerian models.
-In contrast, deriving a source-receptor relationship from an Eulerian model either requires an adjoint version of the model, a finite-differences approach including multiple perturbed forward simulations or employing ensemble methods (e.g., Brasseur and Jacob, 2017), all of which come at a higher computational cost especially in situations with small amounts of observational data.

-Errors in the inverse modeling estimates are introduced by errors in the atmospheric observations, in the estimate of the a-priori, and in the error covariance matrices, but are strongly driven by errors due to transport and representativeness inherent in the transport model (Bergamaschi et al., 2018; Karion et al., 2019) (e.g., Lin and Gerbig, 2005; Lauvaux et al., 2009; Bergamaschi .
+Errors in the inverse modeling estimates are introduced by errors in the atmospheric observations, in the estimate of the a-priori, and in the error covariance matrices, but are strongly driven by errors due to transport and representativeness inherent in the transport model (Bergamaschi et al., 2018; Karion et al., 2019).
 The main sources of transport model errors are the representation of boundary layer dynamics, vertical mixing, and the horizontal and vertical resolution of the models (Karion et al., 2019).
 Some of these errors come from the NWP models driving the LPDMs, and others, from the LPDMs themselves.
 Hence, differences in the simulated mole fractions at the receptor sites can occur either when different NWP models are used to drive the LPDM or when different LPDMs are used for the advection and the dispersion of the tracers.
-Along with increasing transport model resolution, the model topography converges to the real topography, leading to a better representation of terrain-induced flow, especially in complex terrain(e.g., Schmidli et al., 2018)..
-Specifically for the Alpine topography encountered in Switzerland it could be shown that valley wind systems of the major Alpine valleys like Rhone, Rhine, and Ticino, which have typical valley width of 4 to 8 km and, hence, cannot be sufficiently resolved at 7 km model resolution, are much better captured at 1 km model resolution (Schmidli et al., 2018).
-Other smaller scale valleys remain too narrow to be properly resolved even at 1 km resolution.
-Another important feature of the Swiss topography is the flow channeling between Alps and Jura mountains.
-With a distance between those two mountain chains of approximately 50 km this channeling is generally resolved at 7 km already.
+Along with increasing transport model resolution, the model topography converges to the real topography, leading to a better representation of terrain-induced flow, especially in complex terrain (e.g., Schmidli et al., 2018).
 Thus, transitioning from low- to high-resolution NWP models to drive the LPDMs should directly reduce the representation and transport model errors.